dotBlueShoes/Quail/README.md

-`Quail` is a Command Line Interface application build to help in project management.
+`Quail` is a Command Line Interface application built to help in project management.
 The idea is to create 'Alias' like commands that are stored within a project which can be then accessed with an ease.

 # FEATURES